- Our Community

 Information Regarding Jewish Burial

-- When a death occurs, contact the Rabbi or the Temple office (413-773-5884).
-The Rabbi will contact a member of the Temple's Chevra Kadisha.
-If neither the Rabbi nor the office administrator is available, call Marc Kaufmann (413-625-9708) or Phyllis Nahman (413-773-8535).
+- When a death occurs, contact the Rabbi (413-772-8689 or [email protected]) or the Temple Office (413-773-5884).
+The Rabbi will contact a member of the Chevra Kadisha.
+If neither the Rabbi nor the office administrator is available, call Marc Kaufmann or Shirin Morris at the numbers above.
 Some people prefer to call the funeral home of their choice first.

 - The Chevra Kadisha will perform the Tahara, the traditional ritual purification of the body, and will clothe the body in the simple white shroud customary for Jewish burial.
 This ritual is required for Jewish burial in both of our cemeteries.
 It is done as soon as possible after a death has occurred, preferably within 24 hours.